-The proposal involves construction of temporary structures that may obstruct movement of fauna attempting to travel through the study area, such as fences, toilets or seating.
-These barriers would be parallel to existing, equivalent barriers, including livestock fences around and within the entire subject site and Mulgoa road to the east, and would not significantly increase the degree to which fauna movement is disrupted.
+The proposed events involve construction of temporary structures that may obstruct movement of fauna attempting to travel through the study area, such as fences, toilets or seating.
+These barriers would be parallel to existing, equivalent barriers, including livestock fences around and within the entire subject site and Mulgoa road to the east.
+These structures would not significantly increase the degree to which fauna movement is disrupted.
 Fauna movement and ecological processes would continue to function around the subject site via the vegetated riparian corridors to the north and south.